-We take plastic for granted - but it’s only really existed as we know it for the last 70 years.
-In this short amount of time, it’s changed the way we live - the clothes we wear, the food we eat and the products we have in our homes.
+Plastic is an integral part of our lives - but it’s only really existed as we know it for the last 70 years.
+In this short amount of time, it’s changed the clothes we wear, the food we eat, and the products we have in our homes.
 But all this plastic is harming the planet, and we’re now facing a plastic crisis.

 Why is plastic such a big problem?

 One of the big advantages of plastic, and why it was invented in the first place, is that it lasts for a very long time.
-For example, it takes a whopping 450 years for a plastic bottle to biodegrade!
+For example, it can take a whopping 500 years for a plastic bag to biodegrade!

 We also produce plastic waste without always realising.
-A washing machine can release up to 750,000 plastic fibres per wash, while a single application of some toiletries can contain almost 100,000 plastic microbeads.
+According to scientists at Plymouth University, a washing machine can release up to 750,000 plastic fibres per wash, while a single application of some toiletries can contain almost 100,000 plastic microbeads.
 A whole bottle can contain almost 3 million microbeads - most of which find their way into the sea along with other plastic waste, mainly via rivers.

 Why is plastic in the sea so bad?

-The United Nations (UN) warns that sealife is facing "irreparable damage" from the millions of tonnes of plastic waste which ends up in the oceans each year.
+In 2017, a United Nations report warned that sealife is facing ‘irreparable damage’ from the millions of tonnes of plastic waste which ends up in the oceans each year.

-Over time, these bits of plastic waste are exposed to sunlight, oxygen and waves and break down into smaller and smaller pieces until microscopic fragments enter the foodstream.
-A recent survey by Plymouth University found plastic in a third of fish caught in the UK and 83% of tap water samples in seven different countries contained plastic microfibres.
+Over time, these bits of plastic waste are exposed to sunlight, oxygen and waves, and break down into smaller and smaller pieces until microscopic fragments enter the foodstream.
+A 2017 study by Plymouth University found plastic in a third of fish caught in the UK, and 83% of tap water samples in seven different countries contained plastic microfibres.

 So, what’s being done?